samber/assemblee-nationale-to-podcast/README.md

 - Upload mp3 to Anchor.fm
 - Fake http server for PaaS deployment

+## Todo

+- Add thumbnail into description
+- Add video link into description
+- Add report link into description

 ## Implementation notes

 There is no databases to keep track of uploaded videos.